 3.)
 Old Tucson Studios, a movie set combined with theme park features, restaurants and souvenir shopping.

 Gilbert Ray Campground: Address, contact info, directions & map

 Gilbert Ray Campground address: 8451 W. McCain Loop Road, Tucson, AZ 85735.

 Gilbert Ray Campground phone number: (520) 724-5000 is a year-round phone number you may call with your questions.
 However, this number does not reach a ranger on-site at the camping ground.
 The Gilbert Ray campground's registration office is only staffed during the busiest months of the year (January through March.)
 During those 3 months, you may call the campground directly at telephone number (520) 883-4200.

-Gilbert Ray Campground Fees: As of Summer, 2018, fees for tent camping/sites without electrical hookups were $10/night.
+Gilbert Ray Campground Fees: As of Spring 2019, fees for tent camping/sites without electrical hookups were $10/night.
 Fees for RV's/electrical hookups were $20/night.
 Reservations are not taken; camping operates on a first-come/first-served basis.
 Fee-paying is by cash or check only; no credit cards are being accepted yet.
 You may pay at the staffed entrance booth from January thru March.
 The rest of the year, campers will be using a payment drop-box.
 There is a 7-day maximum-stay limit at the park.

 Gilbert Ray Campground website: There isn't a dedicated website for the Gilbert Ray camp, which is a part of the Tucson Mountain Park (which happens to be one of the units of the Pima County Park System.)
 You may use the following link to reach the Gilbert Ray page of the Pima County website.
 If this specific link fails (because the county changes links from time to time,) here's the list of services that the Pima County provides.
 They should leave a new link to their campground page here.